 I just fitted a Log 40 you supplied.
 Build quality seems good.
 Picture quality on analogue and digital good.
 Now pick up more digital channels with a clearer picture and get C5 on analogue which I didn't before.
 Old aerial was a contract cheapy although the analogue channels were fine.
 Thanks for advise and the informative website

-Analogue C5 off Durris was on CH67, which indicates that the previous aerial was an A group because it didn`t pick it up.
+Analogue C5 off Durris was on CH67, which indicates that the previous aerial was an A group because it didn`t pick it up (Pre switchover Durris was a wideband).
 It also explains why the original aerial failed to receive all the digital MUXES, see Digital Nationwide : Durris.
 This report backs up our tests that a Log40 works about as well as a decent Contract 10A, or better than a poor Contract 10A !

 J Nadin Belmont Transmitter